Your weather: Auckland wakes up to fog blanket, 15 flights cancelled

 "It set in overnight, but in Auckland it was more early morning.
 Auckland can be very stubborn with fog, so the best indication is it could be around until midday."

-Auckland Airport said at 6.43am 15 domestic flights had been cancelled, and two delayed.
+At least 15 domestic flights had been cancelled, including one to Wellington, and seven delayed.

+Domestic flights to Christchurch and Queenstown have not been affected by the fog.

 The NZ Transport Agency has also warned of heavy patches of fog on the Southern and Northwestern Motorways.